 This is the easiest and the most commonly adopted way to enter a new market.
-Firms can directly sell the product they manufacture without involving agents or third parties.
-So this is known as direct exporting.
+Firms can directly sell the products they manufacture without involving agents or third parties.
+This is known as direct exporting.

-However, if a company is just starting in an international market, they might use a network of agents such as international distributors.
+However, if a company starts in an international market, it might use a network of agents such as international distributors.
 Moreover, this approach works because the agents have experience in their fields, and all that the company has to do is pay them a fee.

 Franchising works well if your brand already enjoys a reputation and recognition internationally.
 There is a certain amount of risk as you allow other people to become a part of your business.
-However, it gives you a chance to earn profits while adopting the indirect management approach.
+However, it allows you to earn profits while adopting the indirect management approach.

 3) Joint Ventures

 Some companies enter an international market by forming a partnership with other firms.
 Consequently, this results in a win-win situation for both of them.
 They minimize their risks.

 Also, they stand to earn more revenue.
 But, there is a chance of skewed company involvement.
 However, proper paperwork and the establishment of processes help solve these issues.